 Talk Yoga Enrichment Classes

-These general classes can benefit all children not just those with speech, language & communication difficulties; however, those at risk of SLCN or those with delayed skills ,will particularly benefit from this targeted level of Speech and Language support.
-These language enrichment groups provide an environment to move, have fun and play whilst learning about language and themselves.
+These general classes are accessible with benefits for all children not only those with speech, language & communication needs.
+Those at risk of SLCN or those with delayed skills ,will particularly benefit from this targeted level of Speech and Language support.
+These language enrichment groups provide an environment to move, have fun and play whilst learning about language.

 These small group classes may be in addition to specialist level support as a complementing therapy or to enhance universal level services.